SgtCoDFish/bedrock-bootstrap/guides/OPENOCD_WRITING.md

 # Using OpenOCD

 OpenOCD (Open On-Chip Debugger) is a tool which allows us to debug and update a device which is connected to a computer.
-In the case of the HiFive, we can connect it to a machine via a microUSB to USB cable and then use GDB to write new images to the on-device flash memory, which can be booted from later.
+In the case of the HiFive1, we can connect it to a machine via a micro-USB to USB cable and then use GDB to write new images to the on-device flash memory, which can be booted from later.

 ## Running OpenOCD Without `sudo`

-We need to add our user to the relevant group and whitelist the specific device vendor and product IDs for the HiFive.
+We need to add our user to the relevant group and allowlist the specific device vendor and product IDs for the HiFive1.

 Add the following to `/etc/udev/99-openocd-riscv.rules`: